 “If that’s the case, we can ask the BT operator where the call is coming from.
 The role of the BT operator can’t be overstated – sometimes we manage a 999 call purely by speaking to them.”

 Once the call handler knows what the call is about, they have to decide how urgently officers should respond.
 “Most 999 calls are graded as ‘immediate’, which means police should arrive on the scene within 20 minutes – that’s a target set by the Home Office,” says Rothwell.

 The next rating down is ‘prompt’, which has a response time of 60 minutes, and then ‘routine’, which is 24 hours.
 “It all depends how immediate the danger is,” Rothwell says.

-The call handler inputs the information about the call into the command and control system – Devon & Cornwall’s is called Storm, and is made by a company called Sopra Steria.
+The call handler inputs the information about the call into the command and control system – Devon & Cornwall’s is called Storm.
 “It’s the backbone of the whole operation,” according to Rothwell.
 They then send this to a radio operator, who is the one who dispatches the police officers.

 If the radio operator disputes the urgency of a call, they can question it with the call handler, and if they can’t agree, it goes to the senior officer in the contact centre - an inspector, or one of their sergeants if they’re otherwise engaged - who has the final say.

 The radio operator contacts the police officers on the ground via a direct link to their body-worn radios.
 While the officers are on their way to the incident, the radio operator reads them the risk assessment that the call handler has carried out – this includes research on the people and vehicles involved, so the officers know what to expect.